-Penalties for individuals Criminal Law: Bribing public officials or public entities: criminal detention, up to life imprisonment, confiscation of property and criminal fine Bribing non-public officials: criminal detention or imprisonment of up to 10 years and criminal fine Receiving bribes as a non-public official: criminal detention or imprisonment of up to 20 years, and confiscation of property Anti-Unfair Competition Law: A fine ranging from CNY100,000 (approx. US\$15,000) to CNY3,000,000 (approx. US\$453,000) and confiscation of illegal income Penalties for companies Criminal Law: Unlimited criminal fine Anti-Unfair Competition Law: A fine ranging from CNY100,000 (approx. US\$15,000) to CNY3,000,000 (approx. US\$453,000) and confiscation of illegal income, and revocation of business license in severe cases
+Defences Criminal Law: • Extortion payments with no quid pro quo 2017 AUCL: • Small gifts for marketing and promotional purposes Individual employee's conduct of bribery which is irrelevant to seeking transaction opportunities or competitive advantages for the employer Penalties for individuals Criminal Law: Bribing public officials or public entities: criminal detention, fixed term or life imprisonment, criminal fine or confiscation of property • Bribing non-public officials: criminal detention or imprisonment of up to 10 years; criminal fine Receiving bribes as a public official: criminal detention, fixed term or life imprisonment, up to the death penalty; criminal fine or confiscation of property Receiving bribes as a non-public official: criminal detention or imprisonment of up to 20 years; confiscation of property 2017 AUCL: An administrative fine ranging from CNY100,000 (approx. US\$15,000) to CNY3 million (approx. US\$453,000) and confiscation of illegal income Penalties for companies Criminal Law: Unlimited criminal fine 2017 AUCL: An administrative fine ranging from CNY100,000 (approx. US\$15,000) to CNY3 million (approx. US\$453,000) and confiscation of illegal income, and revocation of business license in severe cases

+Collateral consequences

-Collateral consequences The Supreme People's Procuratorate has set up a public database of convicted bribe givers (criminals), which has been connected to local databases across the nation.
-In many industries and regions, the authority has set up blacklists, which prohibit entities that have been convicted of bribery from being involved in public tenders.
-Blacklisted for public procurement in healthcare sector: In accordance with the Provisions on the Blacklisting of Commercial Bribery in Healthcare Procurement, which came into effect on 1 March 2014 and apply to the procurement of drugs, medical equipment and consumables, a company shall be blacklisted if its offence of paying bribes: results in a conviction by a court judgment or is minor, in which latter case criminal penalties are exempted is minor, and the prosecutor decides not to prosecute results in the imposition of penalties by the Chinese Communist Party's Discipline Inspection Commission or the Administrative Supervision Authority results in the imposition of administrative penalties by the authority of Finance, AIC, or the Food and Drug Administration Penalties for blacklisted companies include being barred from procurement tenders by public hospitals from provincial level to national level for two years, depending on the number of times a company is blacklisted Anti-corruption treaties United Nations Convention against CorruptionMember of the Financial Action Task Force
+The Supreme People's Procuratorate has set up a public database of convicted bribe givers (criminals), which has been connected to local databases across the nation.
+In many industries and regions, the authority has set up blacklists, which prohibit entities that have been convicted of bribery from being involved in public tenders

+Blacklisted for public procurement in healthcare sector:

+In accordance with the Provisions on the Blacklisting of Commercial Bribery in Healthcare Procurement, which took effect on 1 March 2014 and apply to the procurement of drugs, medical equipment and consumables, a company shall be blacklisted if its offence of paying bribes:

+- results in a conviction by a court judgment or is minor, in which latter case criminal penalties are exempted - is minor, and the prosecutor decides not to prosecute - results in the imposition of penalties by the Chinese Communist Party's Discipline Inspection Commission or the Administrative Supervision Authority - results in the imposition of administrative penalties by the authority of Finance, AIC, or the Food and Drug Administration

+Penalties for blacklisted companies include being barred from procurement tenders by public hospitals from provincial level to national level for two years, depending on the number of times a company is blacklisted

+Anti-corruption treaties

+- United Nations Convention against Corruption - Member of the Financial Action Task Force